kstenerud/safe-encoding/safe32-specification.md

 | 6          |   24 |                 16777215 |
 | ...        |  ... |                      ... |

-Note: The length field encodes the length of the **non-encoded source data** - not the encoded result, and not including the length field itself.
+**Note**: The length field encodes the length of the **non-encoded source data** - not the encoded result, and not including the length field itself.